hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 An alternative approach is to set a passphrase, then put the encrypted `app.signing-key` value into your main app config that gets checked into version control.
 You can then put the passphrase into an environment variable and specify it on the command line with `--passphrase=env:PASSPHRASE`.

 To get Conveyor onto your build agents either download the Linux tarball or pre-install it on your agents.
 You can get a link for the current version from the [download page](https://downloads.hydraulic.dev/conveyor/download.html), which will look like this: `https://downloads.hydraulic.dev/conveyor/conveyor-${CONVEYOR_VERSION}-linux-amd64.tar.gz`.

+## macOS keychain access

+Mac CI machines can be expensive but if you have one then the macOS keychain is a good way to keep your root key secure.
+When the key is stored there the OS will only supply it to Conveyor and no other app, not even a subprocess.
+Additionally, the OS will prevent Conveyor's memory space from being accessed via debug APIs.

+Normally the keychain is unlocked by physically logging in to the machine.
+You can unlock it for a remote session (e.g. via ssh) by using the `security unlock-keychain` command before running Conveyor..

 ## Forcing re-downloads of artifacts